-The sunny village of Falzes (altitude: 1022 m) is just 5 kilometres to the north west of Bruneck on the Val Pusteria Sun Road, making our bed and breakfast apartments in the Pustertal Valley a central base for all kinds of holiday activities.
+The sunny village of Falzes (altitude: 1022 m) is just 6 kilometres to the north west of Bruneck on the Val Pusteria Sun Road, making a central base for all kinds of holiday activities.

-In the lively village centre you will find a bakery, a butcher’s, a greengrocer’s, a grocery store, a newsagent’s and a weekly fishmonger for the everyday shopping needs.
-The post office, bank, pharmacy and a clothing shop are just a short distance away.
+In the village centre you will find a bakery, a butcher’s, a greengrocer’s, a grocery store, a newsagent’s for the everyday shopping needs.
+The post office, bank, pharmacy a clothing shop and 3 restaurants are just a short distance away.

-There is a bus stop near our bed and breakfast apartments in the Puster Valley.
+There is a bus stop near our Residence.
 The free bus comes every 30 minutes and takes passengers to Bruneck.
 There is also a free ski bus in winter, which transports skiers between Falzes and the Kronplatz.

 From the north, join the Brenner Autobahn (A22) motorway and take the “Brixen/Pustertal” exit.
 Then drive along the state road into the Puster Valley to Chienes, where you should turn left towards Falzes.
 Shortly after the commune of Issengo, you will reach Falzes, where Residence Pitzinger stands on the left-hand side of the main road.

 Alternatively, you can take the “Bruneck West” exit and follow the signs to “Pfalzen-Falzes”.
 Once you get to Falzes, you will see our B&B on the right-hand side of the main road.